-We note that the differences in blocking for model configurations with and without mountains is not identical to the differences between the NH and SH in observations.
-First, from the block-centered composites (Fig. 3), it is clear that the NH versus SH differences in observations for Z500 anomalies and wave activity flux are larger than those found for the aquaplanet, as compared to the idealized configurations with orography.
+We note that the influence of differences in blocking for model configurations with and without mountains in our model is not identical to the differences between the NH and SH in observations.
+First, from the block-centered composites (Fig. 3), it wasis clear that the NH vsversus SH differences in observations for Z500 anomalies and wave activity flux are larger than those found for the aquaplanet as compared to the idealized configurations with orography.
 This is true for the case shown in Fig. 3 (3 km single mountain) and all other model configurations with orography.
-Additionally, as compared to the aquaplanet versus idealized model configurations with orography (Figs. 4 and 6), the hemispherically averaged blocking frequency in the NH is much larger than the SH in observations (Fig. 5).
-That being said, there are important aspects of the climatological blocking frequency in observations that are captured well by the model: there is a minimum at the storm track entrance and maximum near the anticyclonic peak of the stationary wave.
-For the NH, this behavior is clear in the ocean basins.
-For the SH, the storm track entrance is difficult to pinpoint, but the blocking minima (Fig. 5d) corresponds with a local maxima in near-surface baroclinicity (Nakamura and Shimpo, 2004).
+Additionally, Additionally, as compared to the aquaplanet versus idealized model configurations with orography (Figs. 4, 6), the hemispherically-averaged blocking frequency in the NH is much larger than the SH as compared to the aquaplanet versus any model configuration with mountains.
+On-in observations (Fig. 5).
+That being said, there are important aspects of the other hand; climatological blocking frequency in observations that are captured well by the spatial distribution of blocking minimizes model: there is a minimum at the storm track entrance and maximizes maximum near the anticyclonic peak of the stationary wave, is exactly captured in our model.
+Thus, there are some similarities for our aquaplanet and orographic configurations inconsistent with reanalysis-which may be due to deficiencies in .
+For the model (discussed below), NH, this behavior is clear in the ocean basins.
+For the SH, the storm track entrance is difficult to pinpoint, but there are also important differences when orography is added, the blocking minima (Fig. 5d) corresponds with a local-maxima in near-surface baroclinicity (Nakamura and Shimpo 2004).

-Differences in blocking between the different idealized model configurations accentuate the primary role of the stationary wave in determining the preferred location of blocking.
-Furthermore, the fact that the compositing did not show the same differences for aquaplanet versus mountains cases as SH versus NH implies that the subtleties of the blockcentered compositing dynamics do not determine the spatial distribution of the blocks.
-At the same time, secondary blocking maxima at the storm track exits in the single-mountain integrations suggest that synoptic forcing indeed plays an important role in blocking, consistent with the findings of previous work (Colucci, 1985; Nakamura et al., 1997; Yamazaki and Itoh, 2013; Pfahl et al., 2015).
+Differences in blocking between the different idealized model integrations accentuate the primary role of the stationary wave in determining the preferred location of blocking.
+Furthermore, the fact that the compositing did not show the same differences for aquaplanet vs.versus mountains cases as SH vs.versus NH implies that the subtleties of the block-centered compositing dynamics do not determine the spatial distribution of the blocks.
+At the same time, secondary blocking maxima at the storm track exits in the single mountain integrations suggest that synoptic forcing indeed plays an important role in blocking, consistent with the findings of previous work (Colucci 1985, Nakamura et al. 1997, Yamazaki and Itoh 2013, Pfahl et al. 2015).

 One important caveat to these experiments is that land does not include orographic drag.
-Pithan et al. (2016) showed that orographic drag plays a key role in the tilting of the North Atlantic storm track and the frequency of European blocking episodes.
+Pithan et al. 2016 showed that orographic drag plays a key role in the tilting of the North Atlantic storm track and the frequency of European blocking episodes.
 The absence of drag in these experiments could be a reason for the relatively modest changes in hemispherically averaged blocking statistics, as well as the lack of regional variation in blocking within the idealized model.
-Furthermore, especially for the TwoMtn experiment, one must keep in mind the highly idealized nature of the orography, which does not contain Greenland or the elongated Eurasian and North American continents.
-Other differences (i.e., treatment of ocean, etc.) could also play a role in discrepancies in blocking between the idealized and reanalysis models, and more systematic investigation is needed.
+Furthermore, especially for the TwoMtn experiment, one must keep in mind the highly idealized nature of the orography, which does not contain Greenland nor elongated Eurasian and North American continents.
+Other differences (i.e. treatment of ocean, etc.) could also play a role in discrepancies in blocking between the idealized and reanalysis models, and more systematic investigation is needed.